 If you're shopping for a mortgage, we'd love to help.
-Here are some tips we've complied to get you started:
+Here are some tips we've compiled to get you started:

 Mortgage brokers do not lend money; they find mortgage lenders for their customers.
 As a result, they also charge a fee.
 Also, mortgage brokers don't always make it clear that they are brokers rather than lenders, so be sure to ask questions when you’re shopping around for a mortgage.

-Also, for adjustable rates, ask mortgage lenders to calculate how much your monthly mortgage payments will be a year, 5 years and 10 years from now.
+Also, for an adjustable rate mortgage, ask mortgage lenders to calculate how much your monthly mortgage payments will be a year, 5 years and 10 years from now.

-3. Don't assume credit problems will disqualify you from a mortgage.
+3. Don't assume credit problems will disqualify you from obtaining a mortgage

 To accurately comparison shop, you have to compare mortgage terms on the same day.
 If you need time to review your options, shop on Fridays, since those mortgage prices will generally hold until Monday.

 Once you've shopped around for the best mortgage rate and negotiated the terms of your mortgage, ask for a written lock-in to protect you from an increase in the rate while you complete the mortgage process.
 It is important to remember that once you lock, you have committed to that rate even if rates after lock in.

 6. Know what type of down payment and mortgage you can honestly afford